 To allow students practice with core programming concepts, we developed a practice book that may be used alongside introductory programming courses.
 Our current insight is that students appreciate this form of deliberate practice, and that it allows us teachers to better find students who struggle with the course materials.
 This is especially fostered by the system of regular check-ups in the form of mini-tests which encourage (and require) students to show mastery of the materials.

-The first version of the book, in Dutch and partially in English, is now available on GitHub.
+The first version of the book, in Dutch and English, is now available on GitHub.
 Further translation will be done over the next few weeks.

 Potentially forthcoming are: